Written biography follows:

 A new friend of Hacker’s and Delany’s, Judith Johnson Sherwin who had won a Yale Younger Poet’s Award (Uranium Poems) and published a book of experimental short fictions, The Life of Riot, threw a party for Marilyn on the book's receipt of that year’s NBA, attended by poets such as Adrian Rich, John Ashbery, and Caroline Kaiser.
-In the same week, Delany’s mother also threw a party for Marilyn for her own friends to meet her daughter-in-law.
-Delany enjoyed the party at the Sherwin’s but, at the one at his mother's, realized that he and Hacker probably could not live together anymore.
+A week later, Delany’s mother also threw a party for Marilyn, for her own friends to meet her daughter-in-law.
+Delany enjoyed the party at the Sherwin’s but, at the one at his mother's, realized that he and Hacker probably would not live together anymore.

 Viking Penguin failed to include Presentation Piece (1974) in with the other three books they’d published that year that were award winners in a large congratulatory newspaper advertisement naming both the writers and the titles of their book, Lewis Thomas, Roger Shattuck . . .
 Delany wrote them a brief but firm letter, on Hacker's behalf, pointing it out to them, which they tried to correct: they took out a small ad, congratulating Marilyn Hacker but failing to mention the title of the book or the category.
 They had offered her less money than they had for her first book for her second, but now—on the strength of the award—put the advance back up to a thousand dollars, the same that Delany got for a paperback novel at Ace.

-But that is a good sketch of the “successful” life of poets and writers during those years, between the 1960s and the middle 1970s.
+That is a good sketch, however, of the life of a successful poet and a genre writer between the 1960s and the middle 1970s.